 Backgrounds, perfect lighting, technique, etc. are all factored in with the Insta-worthy spots your guide chooses.
 Don´t have a professional camera?

-No problem!
-Your smart phone is enough.
+If you don’t, no problem!
+Your smartphone is enough.
 Ensuring he/she finds the best lighting and backdrop, this guide is going to help you take your best pictures with your pocket-sized devices.

 7. New Years Eve